Electrical contractors in

 Inspection Schedule

-Rough-in inspection before covering work, final inspection after completion.
-Schedule 24-48 hours in advance through Franklin Building Department.
-Additional inspections required for service changes and panel upgrades.
+Rough-in inspection before covering work, final inspection before energizing.
+Schedule 24-48 hours in advance with Franklin Building Department.
+Additional inspections may be required for complex projects.

 Insurance Minimums